faizamahmoud/porfolio/README.md

 # Express and React Lab

 During this lab, we will be creating a full-stack portfolio page using Express and React to see how you can create a full-stack project using a simple API build with express and a frontend application with React.

+# Getting Started
+- Open up your terminal inside the backend folder
+- create a new npm project with the command `npm init -y`
+- install the following
+    - `npm install express cors`
+    - `npm install --save-dev nodemon`

+### **What we installed**

+1. express: The backend web framework for generating a web server
+2. cors: middleware to make sure we don't get cors errors when our react app makes a request to our express app
+3. nodemon: development tool to auto-restart our server whenever
+4. update the package.json with the following scripts

+`
+"scripts": {
+    "start": "node server.js",
+    "dev": "nodemon server.js"
+},
+`